aio-libs/aiozmq/docs/rpc.rst

         ret = yield from client.call.remote(Point(1, 2))
         assert ret == Point(1, 2)

-You should to create a *translation table* and pass it to both :func:`connect_rpc` and :func:`serve_rpc`.
+You should create a *translation table* and pass it to both :func:`connect_rpc` and :func:`serve_rpc`.
 That's all, server and client now have all information about passing your ``Point`` via the wire.